16 min read

 This is unfortunate but easily fixed.

-Note in the example below that we don’t need to recreate the source and target directories because the bash process had the same root filesystem (/), and so the directories created in the “container” were created on the host’s root filesystem, which, of course, will persist when exiting the subprocess (the “container”).
+You’ll notice that in the example below that we don’t need to recreate the source and target directories.
+This is because the bash process has the same root filesystem (/) as that of the host, and so the directories created in the “container” were created on the host’s root filesystem (which, of course, persist when exiting the subprocess (the “container”)).

-To remove this entry from the host’s list of mount points, simply run the same command as before and unmount the bind mount:
+Back to our story, to remove the mount point entry from the host’s list of mount points, simply run the same command as before and unmount the bind mount:

 $ sudo unshare bash